TXLF/2025website/content/speakers/brett-estrade.md

     current: true
 ---

-Brett Estrade is an experienced software developer residing in Houston; an open-source enthusiast, best known for his work with the Perl programming language.
-With a strong foundation in system-level programming, HPC, and a passion for automation; Estrade has contributed to various Perl modules and community tools.
-He has a reputation for promoting practical uses of Perl in data processing, DevOps workflows, and networked applications.
-In addition to programming, Brett is an advocate for open knowledge and frequently shares insights on operational automation, scripting, and systems design.
-He is a founding member and chairman of the Science Perl Committee; co-editor of the Science Perl Journal, and co-organized of the bi-annual Perl Community Conference held in Austin in July and December of each year.
+**Brett Estrade** is a Houston-based software developer and open-source advocate, best known for his contributions to the Perl programming language.
+With expertise in system-level programming, high-performance computing, and automation, he has developed and maintained Perl modules and community tools that emphasize practical solutions for data processing, DevOps, and networked systems.
+Brett is also a strong proponent of open knowledge, regularly sharing insights on scripting, operational automation, and systems design.
+He serves as founding member and chairman of the Science Perl Committee, co-editor of the Science Perl Journal, and co-organizer of the biannual Perl Community Conference in Austin.